 Don’t Miss a Single Update or New Release!
 Sign up Today

-According to a new study in the journal Plos One, a workout including even just ONE minute of high intensity activity may do us a shocking amount of good, which I'm sure is music to the ears of many, many people.
+According to a new study in the journal Plos One, a workout including even just ONE minute of high-intensity activity may do us a shocking amount of good, which I'm sure is music to the ears of many, many people.

 "This is a very time-efficient workout strategy," says lead author Martin Gibala, a professor of kinesiology at McMaster University.
 "Brief bursts of intense exercise are remarkably effective."

 The participants did their respective workouts three times a week every week for twelve weeks.
 At the end of this time, markers of their health were logged, such as measures of insulin sensitivity, oxygen consumption, and muscle functions all improved for participants in both of the exercise groups, and they improved for the same amount.
-And it shouldn't really come as surprise, but the health measures of the people in the control group who didn't change anything remained the same over the twelve weeks.
+And it shouldn't come as a surprise, but the health measures of the people in the control group who didn't change anything remained the same over the twelve weeks.

 "The findings in this study are very powerful as they demonstrate robust improvements in VO2 peak and insulin sensitivity," says Gordon Fisher, University of Alabama at Birmingham Department of Human Studies, who's also done work on high-intensity exercise, but was not affiliated with the current study.
 The insulin sensitivity finding is of particular interest since it was measured 72 hours after the last bout of exercise for each group.
 These data suggest a chronic adaptation as opposed to an acute effect from a single bout of exercise.
 High-intensity interval training is a mode of exercise that may yield similar or superior improvements in multiple aspects of health and also lead to greater adherence given the substantially reduced time commitment.

-It's also important to remember that the routine used in the current study isn't really a one-minute workout, as some headlines like to suggest.
-It's a ten minute workout, with one of those being high intensity.
+It's also important to remember that the routine used in the current study isn't a one-minute workout, as some headlines like to suggest.
+It's a ten-minute workout, with one of those being high-intensity.
 Even still, the study shows a promising reality about exercise, in that we don't need as much high-intensity in our workouts after all.
-Small doses of explosive bouts of movement among moderate activity may provide many of the same benefits.
-This stands to help mostly the people who need a head start in actually starting to change their lifestyle to one more healthful, but can't really get their heads wrapped around a long haul kind of workout, making it seem more manageable to get going with fitness, as a lot of people's current philosophy is: I want it now, I want to be healthier now, look better now, and have my results RIGHT now.
+Small doses of explosive bouts of movement among moderate activity may provide many of the same benefits. Ã This stands to help mostly the people who need a head start in actually starting to change their lifestyle to one more healthful, but can't get their heads wrapped around a long haul kind of workout, making it seem more manageable to get going with fitness, as a lot of people's current philosophy is: I want it now, I want to be healthier now, look better now, and have my results RIGHT now.

-Chasing fast and immediate payoffs isn't so far fetched anymore.
-Indeed, more and more research suggests that shorter, high intensity workouts can yield greater results than slow and steady conventional aerobics.
-Shorter, more intense bouts of exercise can also boost both short term and long-term exercise capacity, resulting in more efficient workouts that take a fraction of the time, and an easy way to improve your new image
+Chasing fast and immediate payoffs isn't so far-fetched anymore.
+Indeed, more and more research suggests that shorter, high-intensity workouts can yield greater results than slow and steady conventional aerobics.
+Shorter, more intense bouts of exercise can also boost both short-term and long-term exercise capacity, resulting in more efficient workouts that take a fraction of the time, and an easy way to improve your new image.

 And even the little day to day activities seem to pile up to help.
 Taking the stairs instead of the elevator, or even getting off of a bus a few stops before your own for some extra walking can help our health more than we thought it could.
 Movement seems to accrue throughout the day, so even activities that aren't formal exercising can still count.
 "The basic principles apply to many forms of exercise," Gibala says.
 "Climbing a few flights of stairs on your lunch hour can provide a quick and effective workout.
 The health benefits are significant."